-Music Therapy, a form of non-threatening, non-verbal communication, is the evidence-based use of clinically prescribed use of musical relating.
+Music Therapy is the evidence-based use of clinically prescribed use of musical relating, uses music as a form of non-threatening, non-verbal communication.
 Music Therapy makes use of a client’s greatest strengths and response to music to develop an individual’s greatest needs.
 Individualized goals are developed within a therapeutic relationship by a credentialed professional.
 Music Therapists use their training as musicians, clinicians, and researchers to accommodate changes in areas of cognition, communication, social skills, physical skills, behavior, sensory motor skills, psychological and emotional areas.

 Continuously proven theory and research indicate that the systematic application of the various elements of musical relating can aid in the following ways: